 The manufacturer of the furnace in your trailer has been well known in the RV industry for many years.
-The furnace burns LP gas, and is powered by 12-volt current from the batteries or power converter when plugged into city power.
-Operating instructions are located in your Owners Packet.
-If they should become misplaced, new literature can be ordered direct from the manufacturer or your Airstream dealer.
+The furnace burns LP gas, and is powered by 12-volt current from the batteries or power converter when plugged in to city power.
+Operating instructions are located in your owner's packet.
+If they should become misplaced, new literature can be ordered directly from the manufacturer or your Airstream dealer.
 The manufacturer also offers a detailed service guide for your furnace.